gazebosim/docs/garden/install_ubuntu_src.md

 ```

 This is the end of the source install instructions; head back to the [Getting started](/docs/all/getstarted)
-page to start using Ignition!
+page to start using Gazebo!

 ## Uninstalling source-based install